eoscostarica/guide.eoscostarica.io/docs/consensus-mechanisms-blockchain.md

 - Monero.
 - Among others.

-For more information you can visit the following [link](https://guide.eoscostarica.io/docs/tools/glossary#proof-of-work).
+For more information you can visit the Glossary [Proof of Work](https://guide.eoscostarica.io/docs/tools/glossary#proof-of-work).

 ## Proof of Stake (PoS)